spotinst/help/src/docs/ocean/tutorials/analyze-your-costs.md

 >**Note**: The average hourly network usage is only displayed if enough data has been collected over the last 24 hours.

+When the POC expires:

+* Expiry during the middle of the month: the average hourly network usage is shown until the expiration date.
+* Expiry during the previous month: the average hourly network usage is shown as 0 GB.

+In both cases, you can activate your license via the link to Support, which appears in the banner.

 ## Bar Chart

-The bar chart shows the cost of your workloads over time.
-The default display is that each bar is broken down into the different namespaces and represents the cost per day over the last week.
-You can modify the time period and groupings shown to suit your needs.
+The bar chart shows the cost of your workload over time.
+The default display breaks down each bar into different namespaces and represents the cost per day over the last week.
+You can modify the time period and groupings shown according to your needs.
 See Grouping Options below for more information.

 <img src="/ocean/_media/cost-analysis-5.png" />